Dynamotivation/dynamotivation.github.io/content/portfolio/software/oss-space-adventure.md

 ---

-Developing *O.S.S.: Space Adventure* provided valuable insights that profoundly influenced my approach to software and game development
+Developing *OSS Space Adventure* provided valuable insights that profoundly influenced my approach to software and game development

 *   Tech Stack Pivot
     *   Applying previously learned principles to an entirely new programming language and game engine.